Friday, April 17, 2026

 Voice assistants should always be carefully considered.
 There are many stories about children who have ordered the same products 50 times via Amazon.

 SBC: So child safety is always an aspect that has to be considered.
-Another question: What legal regulations in Europe should be taken into account when purchasing smart locks?
+One more question: What legal regulations in Europe should be taken into account when purchasing smart locks?

 Clausing: The Cyber Resilience Act is part of the EU’s cyber security strategy.
-This heavily regulates the IoT sector as a whole and takes the level of security to a whole new level.
+This significantly regulates the IoT sector as a whole and takes security to a whole new level.

 Precisely because we have seen in the past that products from other EU countries in particular often do not meet the requirements that we would like to see.
-The Cyber Resilience Act regulates this.
+The Cyber Resilience Act addresses this.
 This also includes manufacturers from abroad and sellers who purchase IoT devices from other EU countries.
-They can be held liable for security vulnerabilities.
+They can be held liable for security breaches.

 We hope that this will have a further positive impact on the level of security for the entire IoT product range.
 These are not major security requirements, but they should ensure a basic level of security.
 The Cyber Resiliance Act is an important first step towards ensuring better security for these products.